Fortitude Valley

 Fortitude Valley's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows notable results in Fortitude Valley, with younger cohorts experiencing low prevalence of common health conditions.
-Approximately 61% of the total population (7,026 people) has private health cover, compared to Greater Brisbane's 64.3%.
-Nationally, this figure stands at 55.3%.
+Health outcomes data shows Fortitude Valley has notable results, with younger cohorts experiencing low prevalence of common health conditions.
+Approximately 61% (7,026 people) have private health cover, higher than Greater Brisbane's 64.3%, but close to the national average of 55.3%.
+Mental health issues and asthma are prevalent at 13.2 and 7.6% respectively.

 Frequently Asked Questions - Health